Quantum imaginary time evolution and UD-MIS problem: Unit-disk maximum independent set problem

 with $\hat{n}_i = (I - Z_i$)/2 and $Z_i$ the Pauli matrix in the $z$ direction acting on the qubit $i$, and $u$ a parameter whose value can be adjusted.
 Fixing $u > 1$ guarantees that the ground state of $H$ will necessarily be an independent set.

-The Maximum Independent Set problem, along with the MaxCut problem, are prototypical examples that have received attention as candidates for quantum advantage \cite{Guerreschi_2019,otterbach2017unsupervisedmachinelearninghybrid,pichler2018quantumoptimizationmaximumindependent,Henriet_2020,Ebadi_2022,PhysRevResearch.5.043277,Lykov_2023,yeo2024approximatingmaximumindependentset,PhysRevA.108.052423,Henriet_2020_review,Kim2023, Serret_2020} The unit-disk maximum set problem is computationally challenging.
+The Maximum Independent Set problem and the MaxCut problem, are prototypical examples that have received attention as candidates for quantum advantage \cite{Guerreschi_2019,otterbach2017unsupervisedmachinelearninghybrid,pichler2018quantumoptimizationmaximumindependent,Henriet_2020,Ebadi_2022,PhysRevResearch.5.043277,Lykov_2023,Yeo_2024,PhysRevA.108.052423,Henriet_2020_review,Kim2023, Serret_2020}.
+The unit-disk maximum set problem is computationally challenging.
 It belongs to the class of NP-hard problems, which means that finding an exact solution efficiently for large instances is infeasible and that any NP optimization problem can be reformulated as a UD-MIS problem with polynomial overhead \cite{Hromkovic2004Book}.
 Researchers have developed several heuristic algorithms to approximate this problem.
 The are two main strategies that can be distinguished.
-One base on 2-level shifting schemes \cite{10.1007/978-3-540-46515-7_16,DAS202063,10.1007/11604686_31,doi:10.1142/S0218195917500078} and the other based on breadth-first-search schemes \cite{10.1007/978-3-540-30559-0_18}.
+One is based on two-level shifting schemes \cite{10.1007/978-3-540-46515-7_16,DAS202063,10.1007/11604686_31,doi:10.1142/S0218195917500078} and the other is based on breadth-first-search schemes \cite{10.1007/978-3-540-30559-0_18}.

-Here, we are going to solve it applying the optimization method based on QITE described in Section \ref{sec:optimization-based-on-qite}.
+Here, we are going to solve it by applying the optimization method based on QITE described in Section \ref{sec:optimization-based-on-qite}.
 It should be noted that the Hamiltonian given in \eqref{eq:UD-MIS_Hamiltonian} does not depend on the actual distances of the nodes, but the links between them.
 This implies that correlations between nodes are affected by the links they share rather than the geometric distance between them.
 The QITE method is expected to work well under the assumption of finite correlation length with a geometric k-local Hamiltonian \cite{Motta_2019}.
-The UD-MIS graphs do not have, in general, a regular lattice shape as can be seen in Fig. \ref{UD-MIS-graphs}.
-This means that correlation lengths may not follow an exponential decaying law between node distances in the graph\footnote{See \cite{Serret_2020} for a discussion on correlation length being roughly independent of the graph size with exponential decaying in UD-MIS problem.}.
+The UD-MIS graphs do not have, in general, a regular lattice shape, as can be seen in Fig. \ref{UD-MIS-graphs}.
+This means that correlation lengths may not follow an exponential decay law between node distances in the graph\footnote{See \cite{Serret_2020} for a discussion of the correlation length being roughly independent of the graph size with exponential decay in UD-MIS problem.}.
 Regardless of this, we have used QITE as a valid heuristic method.